imci-idaho/2022-03-01-WhatTheyForgot/content/_index.markdown

 ## Overview

-This is a two-day hands on workshop designed for experienced R and RStudio users who want to (re)design their R lifestyle.
+This is a two-day hands-on workshop designed for experienced R and RStudio users who want to (re)design their R lifestyle.
 You'll learn holistic workflows that address the most common sources of friction in data analysis.
-We’ll work on project-oriented workflows, version control for data science (Git/GitHub!), and how to plan for collaboration, communication, and iteration (incl.
+We’ll work on project-oriented workflows and how to plan for collaboration, communication, and iteration (incl.
 RMarkdown).

-In terms of your R skills, expect to come away with new knowledge of your R installation, how to maintain it, robust strategies for working with the file system, debugging tools, and ways to use the purrr package for repetitive tasks.
+In terms of your R skills, expect to come away with new knowledge of your R installation, how to maintain it, robust strategies for working with the file system, and debugging tools.

 ## Is this course for me?